diepes/rust-azure-bill-analysis/README.md

 * Once cargo-watch is installed, you can run your project in watch mode with the following command:

       cargo watch -x run

+## Speedup mmap read

+* src/bill.rs replaced file read with mmap, no speedup
+  * when run with --release 6s drop to 0.6s even for normal file read.